-- Does this decision primarily benefit the interests of the participant or the needs of your program? - Will this decision terminate services to an individual who may benefit from their ongoing provision? - Does this decision promote self-efficacy or foster dependency?

-Does this decision end homelessness?
+- Does this decision primarily benefit the interests of the participant or the needs of program? - Does this decision serve to end homelessness? - Will this decision terminate services to an individual who may benefit from their provision? - Does this decision serve to end homelessness? - Does this decision promote self-efficacy or foster dependency? - Does this decision serve to end homelessness?